Mary Fowler: Manchester City

 In June 2022, Fowler signed a four-year contract with English FA WSL club Manchester City.
 On 26 October 2022, she scored her first goal for the club, a penalty, in a 6-0 win over Blackburn Rovers before scoring her second of the match 29 minutes later.

 During her first season at Manchester City, Fowler spent much time on the substitutes' bench, and her mental health struggles reached their highest point.
 On the other hand, she felt that joining Manchester City had been "a step up", and that her football awareness had progressed under the influence of the team's players, staff and facilities.
 "Your faults are far more apparent here because you’re at a much higher level and the players around you demand so much more," she told The Observer in April 2023.

 Later in the year, Fowler was nominated for The Best FIFA Women's Player and The European Golden Girl Award after a positive season for both Manchester City and Australia.
 Her second year with Manchester City resulted in more game time with her regularly joining the starting line-up.
 She scored the first two goals in her team's 4-0 victory over Bristol City in April 2024.

-On 13 April 2025, Fowler suffered an anterior cruciate ligament (ACL) injury during Manchester City's FA Cup semi-final game against Manchester United.

-On 1 October 2025, Fowler signed a new contract with Manchester City, until summer 2027.
+On 13 April 2025, Fowler acquired an anterior cruciate ligament (ACL) injury during Manchester City's FA Cup semi-final game against Manchester United.
+She signed a new contract with Manchester City on 1 October 2025, until mid-2027.
+On 1 February 2026, Fowler made her return to the pitch following her recovery from the ACL injury, in their 5-1 victory over Chelsea, coming on as a substitute in the 75th minute.